eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 *any* tools that take `--source` or `--resource` options.
 If a tool normally takes only a single of these options the first in the list will be used.

+* `module`:
+Equivalent to supplying a `module` name on the command line.
+Can be specified multiple times.

 * `resourceroot`:
 Equivalent to supplying the [`--resource-root`](../ceylon/subcommands/ceylon-compile.html#option--resource-root) option to [`ceylon compile`](../ceylon/subcommands/ceylon-compile.html),